-The Mosin-Nagant traces it’s history back to the Russo-Otterman War of 1877-1878.
-The Russian soldiers, armed with single shot rifles, suffered greatly at the hands of Turkish troops armed with Winchester repeating rifles.
+The Mosin-Nagant traces its history back to the Russo-Ottoman War of 1877-1878.
+The Russian soldiers, armed with single shot rifles, suffered greatly at the hands of Turkish troops who were armed with Winchester repeating rifles.
 This told the Russian commanders that they needed to get with the program and get some modern weapons.

 In 1889, three different rifles were submitted for evaluation.
 One was submitted by Captain Sergei Mosin of the imperial army, another by Leon Nagant of Belgium, and another by a Captain Zinoviev.

 When the rifles were evaluated, the evaluators were all split on their assessment.
 Nagant’s rifle was a rather complicated weapon, and took time to disassemble and needed special tools to unscrew two fasteners.
 Mosin’s rifle was criticized for lower quality of manufacture and material.
 Eventually, the committee voted 14 to 10 on Nagant’s weapon, but it was the Mosin that went into production.

-It would be safe to say that Nagant “borrowed” from technology of the Mosin, and in particular filing a patent for an “interuptor” that would prevent double feeding, even though it was Mosin’s design.
-A big scandal erupted, and Nagant threatened to never be part of any trials again, and so on, and so forth.
+It would be safe to say that Nagant “borrowed” from technology of the Mosin, and in particular filing a patent for an “interruptor” that would prevent double feeding, even though it was Mosin’s design.
+A big scandal erupted, and Nagant threatened to never be part of any trials again, and so on and so forth.
 Since he usually played nicely with them and shared experience and technologies with the Russians, the Commission paid him 200,000 rubles.

 His name wasn’t put on the rifle by the Russians (nor was Mosin’s).
 It was simply the Russian 3-inline rifle M1891.

-It was the rest of the world that hung the name Mosin-Nagant on it.
+The rest of the world hung the name Mosin-Nagant name on the rifle.